Oh, the good old hockey game! An incredible and exhilarating sport to say the least.

 Whether you have hopes to play, are simply curious, or you’re a fan brushing up on your knowledge, this guide will have you up-to-speed on the most important hockey rules in no time!

 Grab your pen and paper folks—kidding, just bookmark this website for future reference—and get ready to jot down everything you need to know about hockey!
+And if you’re looking for online hockey training, start here.

 A Short History of Hockey